 Takayashiki Inari Shrine

 Located just east of Koriyama City, Takyashiki Inari Shrine is one of Fukushima's most striking shrine complexes.
-Over one hundred red torii gates line rows of stairs leading to the main shrine building, which features both a grey marble torii in the rear and a small koi pond.
+Roughly one hundred red torii gates line rows of stairs leading to the main shrine building, which features both a grey marble torii in the rear and a small koi pond.
 A family of chickens roost in a nearby hutch and roam free around the grounds during the day.
 The shrine is distinctive as an inari shrine thanks to its myriad fox statues, each of which represents a messenger of the kami Inari, said to be the watchful protector over rice farmers.

 The shrine grounds are free to enter and offer pleasant views over the surrounding countryside.